radymahmoud1/Presenter-App/README.md

 # Future Contributions

-Future planned enhancements for PresenterApp may include, we welcome your contributions regarding the following:
+For the future planned enhancements for PresenterApp, I welcome your contributions regarding the following features that might be included:

 - 🎙️ AI Live Captions
 - 🧠 AI Voice Recognition